probonopd/WirelessPrinting/README.md

 - Click "Connect", then click "Close"
 From this point on, the print monitor should be functional and you should see a "Print with OctoPrint" button on the bottom of the sidebar.
 Use this button to print wirelessly.

-## Wireless printing with PrusaControl

-Currently a custom fork, [PrusaControlWireless](https://github.com/probonopd/PrusaControl/tree/WirelessPrinting), is required.
-This may change in the future.

-## Wireless printing with Slic3r PE
+## Wireless printing with PrusaSlicer

-Slic3r PE 1.36.0 and later discovers OctoPrint instances using Zeroconf and enables printing directly to them.
+Slic3r PE 1.36.0 discovers OctoPrint instances using Zeroconf and enables printing directly to them.
 No further software needs to be installed.
 To use it,
 - In Slic3r PE, add the corresponding profile for your printer
 - Select the "Printer Settings" tab
 - Under "OctoPrint upload", enter the IP address of your WirelessPrinting device (in the future, it may be discoverable by Bonjour)
 - Click "Test"
 From this point on, you should see a "Send to printer" button on the "Plater" tab.
 Use this button to print wirelessly.

+Later PrusaSlicer versions may require you to enter the IP address manually (bug?).

 ## Wireless printing using a browser or the command line